-Lost days to injury as a percentage of all days worked, was 0.1% against our focus of 0%.
-This is an ongoing focus, the result is never satisfying unless it is zero, but we have slightly improved on last year down from 0.3%
+Lost days to injury as a percentage of all days worked, was 0.1% against our focus of 0% and a .3% result last year.
+This is an ongoing focus, the result is never satisfying unless it is zero.

-Destination Westland Key Results 30 June 2021
+Destination Westland Key Results 30 June 2023